dependency-check/dependency-check-gradle/README.md

 ```

 In this way, the dependency check will be executed for all projects (including root project) or just sub projects.

+#### For aggregate scans

+For aggregate scan, apply the plugin either on the root project or alternatively if you multi-project build is libraries and an application you can apply the plugin on the application.

 ### How to customize the report directory?